syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Multiple-Selection.md

 ## Get Selected Nodes

 To get the selected Nodes of TreeView, you can use [getSelectedNodes](http://help.syncfusion.com/js/api/ejtreeview#methods:getselectednodes) method.
 It returns the collections of TreeView selected nodes.
+You can use [getSelectedNodesIndex](https://help.syncfusion.com/api/js/ejtreeview#methods:getselectednodesindex) method to get the index positions of currently selected nodes.

 In the ASPX page, add TreeView element with following properties.
 We you can get selected nodes from TreeView by using **getSelectedNodes** method.